zhangxd6/fierce-kangaroo/src/pages/posts/docker-for-net-developers.md

 - Download and install a code editor of your choice:
    - [Visual Studio Code](https://code.visualstudio.com/download)

-- Download and install Java IDE of your choice:

 S.No. | Name of Software | Link to Follow |
 :------------ | :-------------| :-------------|